 - Do I use it?

-- Do I need to keep it for legal or financial reasons?
+- Is it necessary to keep it for legal or financial reasons?

 - Is it worth the space it occupies?